17 Easy Onigiri Recipes (No Nori Seaweed!)

 There you go!
 Here are five onigiri variations for you!
 Which one is appealing to you?
 With these colorful rice balls, it would be fun to have an onigiri party (our kids love it).

-If you are in one of the situations below, shaping rice with plastic wrap is a good idea.
+If any of these situations sound familiar, shaping rice with plastic wrap is a great option:

-• You want to take Onigiri as a bento (lunch box).
+• You’re packing onigiri for a bento (lunch box).

-• You want to store Onigiri in the freezer to eat later.
+• You want to freeze onigiri for later.

-• The rice is too hot to hold.
+• The rice is too hot to handle.

 Onigiri Molds

-If you find it difficult to form Onigiri by hand, don’t worry!
-You can use a tool like Onigiri molds or Onigiri press to make the process easier and more consistent.
+If you find it difficult to form onigiri by hand, don’t worry!
+You can use a tool like an onigiri mold or onigiri press to make the process easier and more consistent.

 Storage